-- Hedged investment — multiple plants in the same space increase the odds of having some yield, even if one category encounters catastrophic issues
+- Hedged investment — a variety of plants in the same space improve the odds of having some yield, even if one category encounters catastrophic issues

-- Level interaction — plants that grow on different levels in the same space, perhaps providing ground cover or working as a trellis for another plant
+- Level interaction — plants that grow on many levels in the same place, can provide ground cover or even work as a trellis for another plant

 - Nitrogen fixation — plants that fix nitrogen in the ground, making it available to other plants.

-- Protective shelter — one type of plant may serve as a windbreak, or shade from noonday sun, for another.
+- Protective shelter — one plant can serve as a windbreak, or shade from the noonday sun, for another.

 However, Gardenology also offers three additional techniques explicitly aimed at attracting “good bugs” and deterring harmful ones: